applidget/psdock/README.md

 A web hook can be specified as a flag:

-    psdock --command "bash" --web-hook "http://distantServer:3000" Psdock will send status informations about the process to the web hook.
-Body of datas sent are formatted like this :
+    psdock --command "bash" --web-hook "http://distantServer:3000" Psdock will send status informations about the process to the web hook, through a PUT HTTP request.
+The body will be formatted like this :

     {ps: { status: stat}}